History of Manchester City F.C.: 2001–present

 As of the end of the 2021–22 season, Manchester City had won four league titles in five seasons under Guardiola's reign, retaining them on two occasions.
 They had twice won the title by a single point from Liverpool, in the process developing a fierce new rivalry, that also translated to managers Guardiola and Jürgen Klopp, as well as the fans of the respective clubs.
 Guardiola had also guided City to their first ever Champions League final, and a further semi-finals, which was lost in dramatic circumstances to Real Madrid.
 The 2020–21 and 2021–22 seasons were also notable as the end of City's record goalscorer Sergio Agüero's career at the club after 10 seasons and 260 goals.
 The Blues struggled to immediately recruit a replacement and so employed a false nine role extensively in accomplishing their objectives these seasons.

-However, with the European success eluding the brilliant City squad, some pundits and fans like still questioned whether that side would go down in history as one of the greatest of all time.
-The 2022–23 season rendered all those talking points irrelevant, as Manchester City won their third consecutive Premier League title, the FA Cup final against rivals Manchester United, and, most importantly, their maiden Champions League title, thereby assembling a rare feat – the continental treble.
-The road to the Champions League victory included convincing victories over the perennial favorites and European giants Bayern Munich, who were defeated 4–1 on aggregate, and Real Madrid, who suffered a 1–5 aggregate loss at the hands of City after their controversial 6–5 extra time victory at the same stage a year before.
+However, with the European success eluding the City squad, some pundits and fans like still questioned whether that side would go down in history as one of the greatest of all time.
+In the 2022–23 season, Manchester City won their third consecutive Premier League title, the FA Cup final against rivals Manchester United, and their maiden Champions League title, thereby assembling a continental treble.
+The road to the Champions League victory included victories over Bayern Munich, who were defeated 4–1 on aggregate, and Real Madrid, who experienced a 1–5 aggregate loss at the hands of City after their 6–5 extra time victory at the same stage a year before.

 The following season saw considerably fewer success for the Blues, as they won the UEFA Super Cup and FIFA Club World Cup for the first time and became the first English men's club to win four consecutive league titles.
 City also advanced to the FA Cup final for the second straight year but lost in a rematch to rivals Manchester United.
 The 2024–25 season turned out to expose major flaws in City's aging squad, as the Blues managed to win only the Community Shield in another rematch against United.
 They also advanced to their third consecutive FA Cup final but lost to Crystal Palace.